Bainbridge Island Cycling Vacations

 What about Pacific Northwest weather?
 Oh come on.
 It’s snowing where you live today (which means the daytime high is 55 degrees here) or it’s 95 and humid where you live (which means it’ll get up to 72 degrees on the island).
 We don’t have much wind here, so it’s always a good day for a ride.
 If rain is in the forecast, it usually means that it will rain for an hour at some point during the day, but certainly not all day.

 Have a non-cycling spouse?
 I hear there are a few interesting things to do in Seattle.
-Take the ferry back over and visit Pike Place Market, do some downtown shopping, see the Space Needle, the Chihully glass museum, the Experience Music Project, the Seattle Aquarium.
+Take the ferry back over and visit Pike Place Market, do some downtown shopping, see the Space Needle, the Chihully glass museum, the original Starbucks, maybe even the Seattle Aquarium.
 Actually, we have museums and other attractions coming out of our ears, so don’t worry about them.
 Just think about yourself riding that new bike.

 Speaking of spouses and significant traveling companions, we’ll give you some talking points to make this an easier sell: